What parent doesn’t have some form of regret? It goes along with the territory. Parenting is just plain tough.

 “I just like to get relaxed at night.
 Having a couple of beers doesn’t hurt anybody.”

-Experts define denial as “…the refusal to accept reality or fact, acting as if a painful event, thought or feeling did not exist.”
+Experts define denial as, “…the refusal to accept reality or fact, acting as if a painful event, thought or feeling did not exist.”
 You don’t want to accept something that’s right in front of your nose.
 Couples can be in denial together.
 They can both turn away from what is obvious truth — or they can fight about it.
-And fight about it.
-And fight about it.

 Here’s what that never-ending conflict sounds like.